kokoye2007/relinux/_posts/2012-09-14-relinux-04-prealpha1-is-done.md

 For any of you wondering, it's currently under GPLv2, but by alpha 1, it will be under LGPL :).

+Features that are (somewhat) implemented:

+  * GUI
+  * Logging
+  * OSWeaver (the part that _actually_ generates the ISO)
+  * Module API

+Please report any bugs you may encounter to [https://github.com/MiJyn/relinux/issues?milestone=1&state=open](https://github.com/MiJyn/relinux/issues?milestone=1&state=open).

 -- Joel Leclerc (MiJyn)